pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sound_speed_demo`

-This code demonstrates a sound speed demo using Python's Arcade library.
-It creates buttons that, when clicked, play a sound at different speeds and volumes.
-The buttons are positioned on the screen based on specified variations in speed and volume.
-The `SoundButton` class defines settings to play a sound, and the `MyGame` class sets up the game window, handles drawing/updating, and responds to mouse clicks on the buttons.
-The `main` function initializes the game and runs it when executed.
+This code example demonstrates how to create a sound speed demo using the Arcade library in Python.
+Interactive buttons are set up to play the same sound sample at different speeds and volumes when clicked.
+By customizing the speed and volume parameters of the sound, users can experience variations in playback that create a dynamic and engaging auditory experience in a graphical user interface application.

 sprite_animated_keyframes.py
 ----------------------------